Countly/countly-server/README.md

 * **Questions?** [Ask in our Community forum](http://community.count.ly)

 ## What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source mobile & [web analytics](http://count.ly/web-analytics), [rich push notifications](http://count.ly/push-notifications) and [crash reporting](http://count.ly/crash-reports) platform powering more than 2500 web sites and 14000 mobile applications.
+[Countly](http://count.ly) is an innovative, real-time, open source mobile & [web analytics](http://count.ly/web-analytics), [rich push notifications](http://count.ly/push-notifications) and [crash reporting](http://count.ly/crash-reports) platform powering more than 2500 web sites and 14000 mobile applications as of 2017 Q3.
 It collects data from mobile phones, tablets, Apple Watch and other internet-connected devices, and visualizes this information to analyze application usage and end-user behavior.

 With the help of [Javascript SDK](http://github.com/countly/countly-sdk-web), Countly is a web analytics platform with features on par with mobile SDKs.
 For more information about web analytics capabilities, [see this link](http://count.ly/web-analytics).